Media and Internet Concentration in Canada Report 1984 – 2015

 Whilst we must adjust our analysis to new realities, long-standing concerns also remain alive.
 Consider, for example, the fact that in the 2011 Canadian federal election every newspaper, except the Toronto Star, that editorially endorsed a candidate for Prime Minister touted Harper.
 In other words, 95% of editorial opinion expressed plunked for Steven Harper – roughly three times his standing in opinion polls at the time and the results of the prior election.

 In the 2015 election, similar patterns emerged.
-Of the ninety-two paid daily newspapers in Canada, twenty-three marshaled the energy to publish an editorial at all.
+Of the ninety-nine paid daily newspapers in Canada, twenty-three marshaled the energy to publish an editorial at all.
 Of those, seventeen newspapers representing 71% of the editorial opinion expressed lined up behind the ruling Conservatives.

-The owners of the Postmedia Group, for example, directed the ten dailies that comprise its national chain of papers, and the six major Sun dailies in London, Toronto, Ottawa, Winnipeg, Calgary and Edmonton that it acquired earlier this year, to publish an editorial endorsement of Steven Harper for Prime Minister against the opposition of some of the chain’s journalists and editors (55% of expressed editorial opinion).
+The owners of the Postmedia Group, for example, directed the ten dailies that comprise its national chain of papers, and the six major Sun dailies in London, Toronto, Ottawa, Winnipeg, Calgary and Edmonton that it acquired earlier in 2015, to publish an editorial endorsement of Steven Harper for Prime Minister against the opposition of some of the chain’s journalists and editors (55% of expressed editorial opinion).
 The Globe and Mail took the peculiar stance of endorsing the Conservatives but not Harper (15.6% of expressed editorial opinion).